janash/mm_project_sss2019/Day_3/README.md

 1. The Box class.
     The Box class is initialized with a box length.
 A set of particle coordinates as a numpy array is an optional input.
 The default argument for `particles` is `None`.
 Meaning that you can have a box without particles.

-    -  box dimensions
+    The Box class has the following attributes.
-        *  box_length
+    -  box dimensions (ie the `box_length`)
-        *  particles - `None` or a numpy array of particle coordinates
+    - particles - `None` or a numpy array of particle coordinates

     The Box class has the following methods.
     - wrap